 I wore grippers on my shoes, but they were almost unnecessary.
-The river, which was covered in a 10 to 12 inch layer of ice, was also covered in snow.
-While were few icy areas, running on the uneven snow is a little tricky.
+The river, which was covered in a 10 to 12-inch layer of ice, was also covered in snow.
+While were a few icy areas, running on the uneven snow is a little tricky.
 Being at the back of the pack was actually nice because the faster runners (Ryan was among them) beat down a nice path for the rest of us.

 The sun was shining brightly and after just a few paces I was sweaty and gasping for oxygen.
 Alamosa is 7500 feet above sea level, about 2500 feet higher than where I live in Colorado.
 Once I adjusted my breathing the altitude wasn’t much of a long-term factor.

 The Rio Frio on Ice course is gorgeous.
 I’d venture to guess that there’s no other 5K quite like it.
 The river meanders to the right and to the left, often offering breathtaking views of mountains in the distance.
 Of course, on the way back I got so focused on the race that I forgot to snap a photo.

 I didn’t run during the entire race and started run/walking, but it got the job done.
-I did finish and I must say that crossing the line to cheers was a nice reward even if I was at the back of the pack.
+I did finish and I must say that crossing the line to applause was a nice reward even if I was at the back of the pack.

 This was a super fun 5K and I would definitely do it again.
 Plus, I can now say I’ve run on the Rio Grande River and not many folks can say that.